Skip to content

 C -- No --> H

-Differences between B2B Direct Connect and B2B Collaboration in English
+Differences between B2B Direct Connect and B2B Collaboration in Microsoft Entra

 Microsoft Entra offers two ways to collaborate with external users: B2B Direct Connect and B2B Collaboration.
 Both features allow organizations to share resources with external users while maintaining control over access and security.
 However, they differ in functionality, access, and integration.
 Here is a comparison between B2B Direct Connect and B2B Collaboration: